Red Bud Historic District

 Randolph County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Randolph County, Illinois.
+This timeline provides a condensed summary of the historical journey of Randolph County, Illinois.

 - 1809 - Randolph County is established as one of the first counties in Illinois.